AnomitraSarkar/brain-flow-builder/README.md

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

 ## Todo:

 [-] Setup Save settings using firebase or auth using supabase [-] Load using ml files parsers, or just include tensorflow.js [*] Function representation in model representation for activation functions [-] save in ml based formats
 [-] pip library for this representational ai using some gradio af interface, hosted locally or something [-] Create Segregation dropdowns, as in all, layers, activation, etc [-] sequential data

 ### Features list

 1. 2d view
 2. 3d view
 3. weight visualization: Xavier Initialization
-4. Model creation (all the base layers and activation functions)
+4. Model creation (all the base layers and activation functions) 5.
-5.
 6. Architectural Overview
 7. Load file in Json
 8. Save file in Json
 9. Load/Save in different MLops formats
 10. OAuth for local storage and overview
 11. Quick Architectures
 12. Weight Distribution by Layer Historgram
 13. '' - '' Functions
 14. activation Repr
 15. Layer Inspector menu for customization
 16. Trainable params setups
 17. Params count up
 18. Customization Fully available
 19. Hostable pip library to make it work with python dynamically
-20. Documentation
+20. Documentation + pypi api docmentation too